-Marriage records are a part of the civil registration.
+Marriage records are a part of the civil registration, introduced in 1811 or slightly earlier in Limburg and Zeeuws-Vlaanderen.
 Marriage records contain the following information:

 - Name, age, profession and place of birth and residence of the bride and groom

 - Names of their parents, and if they are still alive their professions and place of residence

 - If any: names of previous spouses (either divorced or deceased)